kensmith/build-arm-none-eabi-gxx/README.md

 Tested on Arch Linux circa end of 2012.
 Support for building in parallel left as an exercise.
 (IOW, don't do `make -j`.)
+It takes just over 35 minutes and just over 3.4 GiB on my machine from start to finish.

 vim:tw=60: